melexis/sphinx-traceability-extension/doc/usage.rst

         :validated_by: ITEST-MY_FIRST_INTEGRATION_TEST
         :ext_polarion_reference: project_x:workitem_y
         :nocaptions:
+        :noshow: validated_by

         According to the Polarion reference, the software **shall** implement my first requirement.

 Attributes can be added to the item, using the configured attribute keys in :ref:`traceability_default_config` (e.g. *value* in the above example).
 The content of the attribute is treated as a single string and should match_ the regular expression in configuration.

+The *noshow* is a space-seperated list of relation types.
+The relations to other items will not be shown for the mentioned relation types.

 The relations to other documentation items can be specified as: